Output elements which correspond to 1s in binary Puncture vector

 The Puncture block creates an output vector by removing selected elements of the input vector and preserving others.
 This block accepts an input signal that is a real or complex vector of length K. The block determines which elements to remove and preserve by using the binary Puncture vector parameter.

-and mod is the modulus function (mod in MATLAB).
+and mod is the modulus function (

 If Puncture vector(n) = 0, then the block removes the nth element of the input vector and does not include it as part of the output vector.